BCom International Economic Groupings Notes Study Material

 (f) To consolidate economic activities among member countries in agriculture, commerce, industry, mining and general investment.

-- East Asian Economic Caucus (EAEC): Malaysia proposed the formation of an East Asian Economic Caucus (EAEC) in 1990 amongst Brunei, China, Hongkong, Indonesia, Japan, Republic of Korea, Malaysia, Philippines, Singapore, Taiwan and Thailand.
-Its objectives were to expand regional co-operation, to co-ordinate positions of the Member States on economic issues of interest to the region and to represent members’ view in multilateral negotiating forums.
+- East Asian Economic Caucus (EAEC): Malaysia proposed the formation of an East Asian Economic Caucus (EAEC) in 1990 among Brunei, China, Hongkong, Indonesia, Japan, Republic of Korea, Malaysia, Philippines, Singapore, Taiwan and Thailand.
+Its objectives were to expand regional cooperation, to co-ordinate positions of the Member States on economic issues of interest to the region and to represent members’ views in multilateral negotiating forums.
+(BCom International Economic Groupings Notes Study Material)

 The ASEAN would be at the core of the EAEC together with the other countries in the region.
-The proposal on the establishment of the EAEC was put on the agenda of the ASEAN Summit Meeting in Singapore in January 1992.
+The proposal for the establishment of the EAEC was put on the agenda of the ASEAN Summit Meeting in Singapore in January 1992.
 However, the ASEAN leaders agreed to suspend it and decided to launch the ASEAN Free Trade Area (AFTA) instead.
+(BCom International Economic Groupings Notes Study Material)

 The objectives of the Organization are: